Zeyu-Li/next-django-template/README.md

 Next.js app with BEM SCSS using JS (TS is overkill for frontend and unit tests are meaningless till at least MVP)

+See [next-django-template.test](http://next-django-template.test/) if you added to /etc/hosts (if you are on windows see Windows)

 ![front.png](./front.png)

 ---